 The WRF Resource Efficiency Indices projects develop and create resource footprints to rank businesses respectively countries according to their efficiency of resources usage.
 These indices will serve as benchmarks for companies and countries to compare their standing in resource usage and would also raise awareness on the issue of resource scarcity and incentivize stakeholders to adopt effective measures and instruments.

-The Sustainable Lifestyles program connects the rich global work of engineering sciences and social sciences in the area of sustainable resources management, and has started with a series of dedicated workshops and special events, among others implemented in partnership with the Swiss Academy of Humanities and Social Sciences.
+The Sustainable Lifestyles program connects the rich global work of engineering sciences and social sciences in the area of sustainable resources management, and has started with a series of dedicated workshops and special events, among others implemented in partnership with the Swiss Academy of Humanities and Social Sciences, and carries out a multitude of smaller and bigger projects around the world under the umbrella of UNEP’s One Planet Network (former 10-year-framework on sustainable consumption and production).
+WRF staff are members of the Multi Advisory Committee (MAC) of respectively Sustainable Lifestyles and Education (SLE) as Consumer Information (CI).

-Facilitating financing of resource efficiency enterprises is the aim of a project that will result in a platform for promotion and acceleration of scalable startups and projects in the field of resource management by matching innovative resource-efficient enterprises with venture funds, financial institutions and investment arms of resource-intensive corporations.
+Facilitating financing of resource efficiency enterprises is the aim of a project that promotes the establishment of a platform for promotion and acceleration of scalable startups and projects in the field of resource management by matching innovative resource-efficient enterprises with venture funds, financial institutions and investment arms of resource-intensive corporations.

 Find here news archive on projects